 We’ve never met a single person who gets excited about cleaning screens.
 Most of us put it off until it can no longer be avoided, which means you can’t see out your windows.
-Dirty screens not only obstruct your view but can also impact the air quality that is filtered throughout your home.
+Dirty screens obstruct your view and can impact the air quality filtered throughout your home.

 How To Clean Window Screens